 Students who have obtained a bachelor's degree in the School of Political Science and Economics (SPSE) and wish to continue to further advanced education can apply to proceed to graduate school at Waseda University.
-The Graduate School of Political Science (GSPS) and the Graduate School of Economics (GSE) is established in the Faculty of Political Science and Economics.
-Students could not only study Political Science and Economics systematically, but also gain expertise in various fields such as Journalism and Global Political Economy.
+The Graduate School of Political Science (GSPS) and the Graduate School of Economics (GSE) are established in the Faculty of Political Science and Economics.
+Students can study Political Science and Economics systematically, and also can gain expertise in various fields such as Global Political Economy.